 Why You Need to Be Careful in PennDOT Work Zones

-The weather is clearing up, which, in Pittsburgh means that road maintenance is and will continue to be upon us.
+The weather is clearing up, which, in Pittsburgh, means that road maintenance is and will continue to be upon us.
 From now until the snow flies again in November, orange barrels and construction equipment will be taking up space on our streets and highways.

-That also means there will be flaggers and other construction workers toiling close to where cars and trucks are whizzing by, often a mere foot or two away.
+That also means there will be flaggers and other construction workers toiling near to where cars and trucks are whizzing by, often a mere foot or two away.

-That all said, the state Department of Motor Vehicles has designated this week as Work Zone Safety Awareness week – and your friendly Pittsburgh criminal defense attorney who handles a ton of traffic ticket cases wanted to make sure you knew about it.
+That all said, the state Department of Motor Vehicles has designated this week as Work Zone Safety Awareness week – and your friendly Pittsburgh criminal defense attorney, who, along with his associates, handles a ton of traffic ticket cases, wanted to make sure you knew about it.

 Here’s why: There are specific and steepened penalties for those who disobey traffic laws in active work zones in Pennsylvania, and a zero tolerance policy for speeding, aggressive driving, and tailgating.

 For example, if you blow through a work zone going 11 miles faster than the posted speed limit, or you’re involved in a crash you could be charged with failing to drive at a safe speed and automatically lose your license for 15 days if convicted.

 Don’t think it’s enforced?
 Wrong!
-I’ve represented folks who’ve been cited, and according to PennDOT, so have a bunch of other criminal defense lawyers – because I 2013, 472 license suspensions were doled for work-zone violations.
+I’ve represented folks who’ve been cited, and according to PennDOT, so have a bunch of other Pittsburgh criminal defense lawyers – because in 2013, 472 license suspensions were doled out for work-zone violations.